werf/werf/docs/documentation/pages_en/quickstart.md

    **IMPORTANT** Param `--insecure-registry` allows usage of Container Registry without TLS.
 TLS in our case dropped for simplicity.

-3. If you haven't installed `kubectl` yet, install it by running:
+3. If you haven't installed `kubectl` yet, create an alias on the supplied with munikube kubectl:

    ```
-   minikube kubectl -- get po -A
    alias kubectl="minikube kubectl --"
+   echo 'alias kubectl="minikube kubectl --"' >> ~/.bashrc
    ```

 4. Install NGINX Ingress Controller: